ahtisham-estimatingservices/Estimating-Services/README.md

 ---

-## 📍 Project Experience Across the US
+## Project Experience Across the US

-I have successfully estimated over **300 drywall projects** across major US states:
+I have successfully estimated over **500 drywall projects** across major US & Australian states:

-- 🏙️ California
-- 🗽 New York
-- 🌵 Texas
-- 🌴 Florida

-✅ **Proven results**: Achieved a **25% reduction in estimating time** for a recent US project while helping secure the winning bid.
+**Proven results**: Achieved a **25% reduction in estimating time** for a recent US project while helping secure the winning bid.

 ---

-## 🤝 Collaborating with US Subcontractors
+## Collaborating with US Subcontractors

 I have **hands-on experience** working directly with **US-based subcontractors**, providing insights into local expectations and ensuring seamless communication throughout the estimating process.